Office of Innovation and Improvement, Department of Education.

 1. Selection Criteria: The selection criteria for the Scale-up competition are from the 2013 i3 NFP and 34 CFR 75.210, and are listed below.

 In determining the significance of the project, the Secretary considers the following factors:

-(3) The likelihood that the project will have the estimated impact, including the extent to which the applicant demonstrates that unmet demand for the proposed project or the proposed services will enable the applicant to reach the proposed level of scale that is proposed in the application.
+(1) The extent to which the applicant demonstrates there is unmet demand for the process, product, strategy, or practice that will enable the applicant to reach the level of scale that is proposed in the application.
 (34 CFR 75.210)

-B. Quality of the Project Design (up to 20 points)
+C. Quality of the Project Design and Management Plan (up to 35 points).

 In determining the quality of the proposed project design, the Secretary considers the following factors:

-(2) The clarity and coherence of the applicant's multi-year financial and operating model and accompanying plan to operate the project at a national level (as defined in this notice) during the project period.
+(3) The clarity and coherence of the applicant's multi-year financial and operating model and accompanying plan to operate the project at a national or regional level (as defined in this notice) during the project period.
+(2013 i3 NFP)

-E. Quality of Project Evaluation (up to 30 points)
+D. Quality of the Project Evaluation (up to 20 points).

 In determining the quality of the project evaluation to be conducted, the Secretary considers the following factors:

-(2) The extent to which the methods of evaluation will, if well implemented, produce evidence about the project's effectiveness that would meet the What Works Clearinghouse Evidence Standards without reservations.
+(1) The extent to which the methods of evaluation will, if well implemented, produce evidence about the project's effectiveness that would meet the What Works Clearinghouse Evidence Standards without reservations.
+(34 CFR 75.210)

-2. Review and Selection Process: As described earlier in this notice, before making awards, we will screen applications submitted in accordance with the requirements in this notice to determine whether applications have met eligibility and other requirements.
+2. Review and Selection Process: Before making awards, we will screen applications submitted in accordance with the requirements in this notice to determine whether applications have met eligibility and other requirements.
 This screening process may occur at various stages of the process; applicants that are determined to be ineligible will not receive a grant, regardless of peer reviewer scores or comments.

-For the application review process, we will use independent peer reviewers with varied backgrounds and professions, including pre-kindergarten-12 teachers and principals, college and university educators, researchers and evaluators, social entrepreneurs, strategy consultants, grant makers and managers, and others with education expertise.
+For the application review process, we will use independent peer reviewers with varied backgrounds and professions including pre-kindergarten-grade 12 teachers and principals, college and university educators, researchers and evaluators, social entrepreneurs, strategy consultants, grant makers and managers, and others with education expertise.
 All reviewers will be thoroughly screened for conflicts of interest to ensure a fair and competitive review process.

-Peer reviewers will read, prepare a written evaluation, and score the assigned applications, using the selection criteria provided in this notice.
-For Scale-up grant applications, the Department intends to conduct a single tier review.
-If an eligible applicant has chosen to address either of the first two competitive preference priorities (Improving Cost-Effectiveness and Productivity or Enabling Broad Adoption of Effective Practices) in order to earn competitive preference priority points, reviewers will review and score these competitive preference priorities.
+Peer reviewers will read, prepare a written evaluation of, and score the assigned applications, using the selection criteria provided in this notice.
+For Scale-up grant applications we intend to conduct a single-tier review.
+If an eligible applicant addresses the first competitive preference priority (Enabling Broad Adoption of Effective Practices), reviewers will review and score this competitive preference priority.
 If competitive preference priority points are awarded, those points will be included in the eligible applicant's overall score.
-If an eligible applicant chooses to address the last competitive preference priority (Supporting Novice i3 Applicants) to earn competitive preference priority points, the Department will review its list of previous i3 grantees in scoring this competitive preference priority.
+If an eligible applicant addresses the second competitive preference priority (Supporting Novice i3 Applicants), the Department will review its list of previous i3 grantees in scoring this competitive preference priority.